-From Air Fryer French Fries (or Air Fryer Sweet Potato Fries) to Air Fryer Pickles (another of my favorite fair foods) to ridiculously crispy, juicy Air Fryer Chicken Wings, this appliance earns its cabinet space.
+From Air Fryer French Fries (or Air Fryer Sweet Potato Fries) to Air Fryer Pickles (another of my favorite fair foods) to ridiculously crispy, juicy Air Fryer Chicken Wings, or a twist on the classic Air Fryer Egg Rolls, this appliance earns its cabinet space.

 When I’m craving a bite of nostalgia (or I’m hosting a game watch and really want to make my friends go crazy), baked Mozzarella Sticks are always the right choice.

 Since we love them in the oven, I thought—why not try them in the air fryer, like I did with Air Fryer Potato Chips?

 Crispy outside, gooey inside; my inner kid is loving this!

 Making fried mozzarella cheese sticks in the air fryer is easy, but it does take some planning!